 Mississippi is home to a wide range of casino activities and has slowly introduced some functionality relating to online betting.
-However, it follows strict regulations that heavily revolves around the tribal casinos.
+However, it follows strict regulations that heavily revolve around the tribal casinos.
 In terms of regulating Mississippi online casinos, the movement remains relatively slow.

 Top Guide to Mississippi Online Casinos